-This video illustrates a gaze-contingent Gabor orientation discrimination task in a natural scene, which will be used in future studies.
+This video illustrates a gaze-contingent Gabor orientation discrimination task in a natural scene, which is being used in current studies.
 The green dot moving around the image represents the subject's eye movements and was not present during the actual experiment.